mstksg/advent-of-code/reflections/2024/day05.md

     ]
 ```

+Ideally `sortByRules` can evaluate the graph only once for the entire puzzle
+for any given rule set, and then `nfilter` it for each different page list.

 One cute way to find the middle value is to traverse the list "in parallel",
 but one list twice as quickly as the other: